antoniosarosi/dotfiles/README.md

 | **mod + ctrl + r**   | restart qtile              |
 | **mod + ctrl + q**   | logout                     |

-Before doing anything else, if you dont't have a US keyboard, you should change it using *setxkbmap*.
+Before doing anything else, if you don't have a US keyboard, you should change it using *setxkbmap*.
 To open xterm use **mod + return**.
 For example to change your layout to spanish: